-Mr. Hoffman, 56, has organized the funding, acquisition and development of many oil and gas properties.
+Mr. Hoffman, 57, has organized the funding, acquisition and development of many oil and gas properties.
 He began his career in the Permian Basin in 1975 with Amoco Production Company.
 His responsibilities included oilfield construction, crew management, and drilling and completion operations.
-In the early 1990s Mr. Hoffman co-founded AOCO and began acquiring properties in West Texas.
-In 1996 he arranged financing and purchased 10,000 acres in the Fuhrman Mascho field in Andrews, Texas.
-In the first six months he organized a 60 well drilling and completion program resulting in a 600% increase in revenue and approximately 18 months later sold the properties to Lomak (Range Resources).
-In 1999 he again arranged financing and acquired 12,000 acres in Lubbock and Crosby counties.
+In the early 1990s, Mr. Hoffman co-founded AOCO and began acquiring properties in West Texas.
+In 1996, he arranged financing and purchased 10,000 acres in the Fuhrman Mascho field in Andrews, Texas.
+In the first six months, he organized a 60 well drilling and completion program resulting in a 600% increase in revenue and approximately 18 months later sold the properties to Lomak (Range Resources).
+In 1999, Mr. Hoffman again arranged financing and acquired 12,000 acres in Lubbock and Crosby counties.
 After drilling and completing 19 successful wells, unitizing the acreage, and instituting a secondary recovery project he sold his interest in the property to Arrow Operating Company.
-From April 2009 until December 2011 Mr. Hoffman served as President of Victory Park Resources, a privately held exploration and production company focused on the acquisition of oil and gas producing properties in Oklahoma, Texas and New Mexico.
+From April 2009 until December 2011, Mr. Hoffman served as President of Victory Park Resources, a privately held exploration and production company focused on the acquisition of oil and gas producing properties in Oklahoma, Texas and New Mexico.
+Mr. Hoffman has served as our Chief Executive Officer since January 2013.
 Mr. Hoffman currently serves as a director of Joes Jeans Inc. (NASDAQ: JOEZ), a reporting company.